Can You Refuse a DOT Inspection?

 • familiarize yourself with inspection protocols

 • secure all shipments appropriately.
-Also visit the link.
+Commissioners add to the CDL program.

 What Is the CVSA International Road Check?

-During the 72-hour period of intensive truck inspections, officers from the DOT and state troopers are stopping and examining hundreds of drivers and their vehicles for any violations.
+During the 72 hours of intensive truck inspections, officers from the DOT and state troopers stop and examine hundreds of drivers and their vehicles for any violations.
 This event is all about promoting commercial driver and CMV operation safety.
 Since it was started, over 1.5 million roadside checks have been conducted throughout North America.
-The CVSA strives to ensure that all road users are adhering to safety regulations while they travel.
-Through this tight enforcement period, they hope to improve overall safety on the roads.
-You will need driver qualification files filed out by all employees that drive for you working.
-Also, take a look at What Is IRP or Apportioned Registration.
+The CVSA strives to ensure that all road users adhere to safety regulations while traveling.
+Through this tight enforcement period, they hope to improve overall road safety.
+You will need driver qualification files filed out by all employees who drive for you working.
+Also, take a look at what IRP or Apportioned Registration is.

 Key Points: Can I Refuse DOT Inspections?

-• Yes, you can refuse DOT inspections—but serious consequences will then take place.
+• Yes, you can refuse DOT inspections—but serious consequences will occur.

 • Refusal could result in multiple out-of-service orders against their CVSA score.